dapr/docs/daprdocs/content/en/docs/developing-applications/building-blocks/pubsub/pubsub-namespaces.md

 ---
+title: "Pub/Sub and namespaces"
+linkTitle: "Pub/Sub and namespaces"
+weight: 4000
-title: "Use Dapr PubSub with Multiple Namespaces"
+description: "Use Dapr Pub/Sub with multiple namespaces"
-linkTitle: "Multiple Namespaces"
-weight: 1000
 ---

 In some scenarios, applications can be spread across namespaces and share a queue or topic via PubSub.
 In this case, the PubSub component must be provisioned on each namespace.